astral-sh/ruff/CONTRIBUTING.md

 To trigger the rule, you'll likely want to augment the logic in `src/check_ast.rs`, which defines the Python AST visitor, responsible for iterating over the abstract syntax tree and collecting lint-rule violations as it goes.
-If you need to inspect the AST, you can run `cargo dev print-ast` with a Python file.
+If you need to inspect the AST, you can run `cargo +nightly dev print-ast` with a Python file.
 Grep for the `Check::new` invocations to understand how other, similar rules are implemented.

 To add a test fixture, create a file under `resources/test/fixtures`, named to match the `CheckCode` you defined earlier (e.g., `E402.py`).
 This file should contain a variety of violations and